 “The Ames Hotel,” Reed replied.

-Reed drew a breath and contemplated the man who was now rubbing his jaw and eyeing his wheelchair; the last, hopefully, in a long line of nosy, prying half-wits whom Reed had encountered on this tortuous journey.
+Reed contemplated the man who was now rubbing his jaw and eyeing his wheelchair; the last, hopefully, in a long line of nosy, prying half-wits whom Reed had encountered on this tortuous journey.
 The man knelt down and touched the leather strapping of the wheels.

 “Please don’t touch the chair, sir,” Reed said.